US Seeks to Solidify United Front against N. Korean Threats

-(Reporter: On North Korea, Kellyanne, can you comment on this proposal by China and Russia to ease UN sanctions on North Korea?)
+On North Korea, Kellyanne, can you comment on this proposal by China and Russia to ease UN sanctions on North Korea?

-"Well we’re not easing U.S. sanctions on North Korea, I can tell you that."

 Trump White House counselor Kellyanne Conway says sanctions relief is not an option.